 Raven looked out towards the store entrance as though she heard something.
 I tried desperately to free myself, growing more panicky by the second.
 The thought of what Plum would do once she got her hands on me made me want to gnaw off my own hand to get free.
-My head was beginning to hurt again.
+Pressure was building up inside my head again.
 Raven turned back to me with a shrug and I heaved a shaky sigh of relief.
 Whomever she was waiting for hadn’t arrived.

 The vision eased some of the pressure inside my head.
-I did it again, slowly pushing the pressure inside my head outward and felt more relief.
-A small strangled sound escaped from Raven and broke my concentration.
+I thought about it again, slowly pushing the pressure inside my head outward and felt more relief.
+A small strangled sound escaped from Raven.
+It broke my concentration.
 I looked up into her bewildered eyes.
 Raven’s hands flew to her throat.
 The memory of the mirror exploding flashed in my mind’s eye and I suddenly understood what was happening.
 It gave me an idea.

 “If you don’t release me from this chair, I’m going to strangle you Raven.”

-She moved towards me unsteadily, clawing at her neck.
+She turned away and I envisioned the little strip of leather tightening.
+Raven reversed course and moved towards me unsteadily, clawing at her neck.
 I gave her an impatient look and she started removing the straps.
 Haste made her fingers clumsy.
 She unclasped my left arm and sank to her knees, almost losing consciousness.
 I unbuckled the strap on my left arm, helped Raven to her feet and sat her in the chair.
 She looked alarmed when I began buckling the straps around her arms, torso and legs.
-The struggle to breathe robbed Raven of the power of speech.
-She grabbed my arms and shook her head vigorously, looking beseechingly up at me.
+The struggle to breathe robbed Raven of the power of speech and the strength to resist.
+She tried grabbing my arms and shook her head vigorously, looking beseechingly up at me.

 For one scary moment, she started turning blue.
 I realized that I didn’t know how to relieve the pressure on her neck.
 Her eyes were rolling back in her head when occurred to me that I should just envision myself releasing it.
 Raven gasped raggedly with her chest heaving when she could breathe freely again.
 I stood there a moment longer entertaining evil thoughts.